 Presentation technology is similarly a matter of fine balance.
 Every party wishes to be fully heard, and tightly packed presentation slides may, from a party’s point of view, appear helpful and informative.
-PowerPoint, Prezi or other presentation software might appear at first glance like a good opportunity to refer to more exhibits, include more arguments and generally cover more ground.
-However, if used excessively, slide decks can hinder effective advocacy: the tribunal could lose its path in badly structured presentation materials or could get easily bored if too much text is squeezed into one slide.
+PowerPoint, Prezi or other presentation software might appear, at first glance, as a good opportunity to refer to more exhibits, include more arguments and generally cover more ground.
+However, if used excessively, slide decks can hinder effective advocacy: the tribunal could lose its path in badly structured presentation materials or become easily bored if too much text is squeezed onto one slide.
 The presentation material should be succinct and impactful to help the tribunal understand the core issues and narrative of the case.
 Slides should not inundate the arbitrators with pointlessly complex arguments and references to exhibits.
-The goal of a good presentation is to give the tribunal a structure with which to follow the hearing; allowing the arbitrators to understand what the key documents are (and what the parties’ contentions regarding them are) so that it can later be used by the tribunal for its deliberations.
+The goal of a good presentation is to give the tribunal a structure with which to follow the arguments, allowing the arbitrators to understand what the key documents are (and what the parties’ contentions regarding them are) so that it can later be used by the tribunal for its deliberations.

-The lead counsel or his or her team (and not the service provider) should control the screensharing function and make clever use of it.
-This will allow counsel to turn it on and off depending on whether the attention of the tribunal should be directed to the presentation materials or the speaker.
-It might, at times, be more important to share the PowerPoint presentation while in other instances, it might be preferable to have the tribunal focus on the speaker.
-If done properly, screensharing will allow counsel to save time by assisting a witness to immediately spot the document at issue.
-These decisions will have to be made during the hearing by the second chair (or the third chair), who must evaluate the circumstances, and adapt to them.
-For this to happen seamlessly, the counsel team should rehearse several possible situations in advance and have multiple plans for how they wish to use the screensharing function.
+The lead counsel or his or her team (and not the service provider) should control the screen-sharing function and make clever use of it.
+This will allow counsel to turn it on and off depending on whether the attention of the tribunal should be directed towards the presentation materials or the speaker.
+It might, at times, be more important to share the presentation, while in other instances, it might be preferable to have the tribunal focus on the speaker.
+If done properly, screen-sharing will save counsel time by assisting a witness to immediately spot the document at issue.
+These decisions will have to be made during the hearing by the second chair (or the third chair), who must evaluate the circumstances and adapt to them.
+For this to happen seamlessly, the counsel team should rehearse several possible situations in advance and have multiple plans for how they wish to use the screen-sharing function.

-Based on recent experience in virtual hearings, it is recommended that someone within the counsel team, who is already acquainted with the material, control the screensharing function.
-The second or third chair will be familiar with the presentation material, having created and reviewed it in advance.
-For example, with respect to a PowerPoint deck used in an opening statement, the legal team will have likely worked together before, rehearsed or have access to a script and know when to move on to the next slide.
-The legal team will have in-depth knowledge of the exhibits, having reviewed and relied on them for prior submissions, and will know where they are saved, and which page of the exhibit is relevant.
-Conversely, delegating the above (i.e., control of the screensharing function) to a service provider is not recommended because that person would not have this extensive knowledge of the material.
+Based on experience in virtual hearings, it is recommended that someone within the counsel team, who is already acquainted with the material, controls the screen-sharing function.
+The second or third chair will be familiar with the presentation material, having likely created and reviewed it in advance.
+For example, with respect to a PowerPoint deck used in an opening statement, the legal team will likely have worked together before, rehearsed or have access to a script and know when to move on to the next slide.
+The legal team will have in-depth knowledge of the exhibits, having reviewed and relied on them for prior submissions, and will know where they are saved and which page of the exhibit is relevant.
+Conversely, delegating the control of the screen-sharing function to a service provider is not recommended because they will not have extensive knowledge of the material.
 The more the service provider stumbles, the more likely that the tribunal will be subconsciously annoyed by any additional disruption.

-If possible, counsel should avoid splitting screens when using the screensharing function.
-Although this allows the display of multiple exhibits at once and facilitates comparison, it is at times counterproductive.
-That is because depending on the size of the participants’ screen, split screens might prevent the witness and the tribunal from properly seeing and reading the exhibits.
+If possible, counsel should avoid splitting screens when screen-sharing.
+Although this allows the display of multiple exhibits at once and facilitates comparison, it may be counterproductive.
+This is because, depending on the size of the participants’ screens, split screens might prevent the witness and the tribunal from properly seeing the exhibits.

 Use of videos in oral statements

-This might have been a divisive suggestion if hearings were to remain in-person, since showing short video clips in hearing rooms could be complicated and cumbersome given the sound quality, video setting and connection issues.
-However, these are mostly cancelled out in a screen-sharing setting.
+This might have been a divisive suggestion if hearings were to remain in-person because showing short video clips in hearing rooms could be complicated and cumbersome given the sound quality, video setting and connection issues.
+However, these are mostly cancelled out in a virtual setting.

-Some further benefits of using video clips are as follows:
+Some benefits of video clips are as follows.

 - In construction disputes, videos could be paired with 3D design to give the viewers a better understanding, especially if it involves technical issues.